ziyibb/ziyibb.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hello, I am Ziyi.
-I am a master student at University of Paris I.
+Hello!
+My name is Ziyi.
+I am a master student at [Université Paris 1 Panthéon-Sorbonne](https://www.pantheonsorbonne.fr/).
+Previously, I obtained my BA in linguistic from [Université Sorbonne](https://www.sorbonne-universite.fr/) and BMgt in tourism management from [Beijing Forestry University](http://english.bjfu.edu.cn/).